Burnout

 Learn how to stop repetitive thoughts and get practical tips to help you quiet your mind.

-Repetitive thoughts or thoughts that circle round and round, are called rumination.
-The repetitive thoughts usually focus on:
+Repetitive thoughts, or thoughts that circle round and round, are called rumination.
+The repetitive thoughts usually focus on the following:

 • why a situation is the way it is or the cause